bewest/decoding-carelink/README.markdown

 bewest:~/src/decoding-carelink/new-years-day/rollover-month/stage-5$ for x in hex-*; do ../../../hexlog2binary.sh  $x $(new_name $x); done
 ```

+#### list_opcodes.py
+List records found in binary data by looking for opcodes, and a
+regular data structure associated with that length.
+Includes at least
+one variable stop length strength.

 #### list_dates.py
 List records found in binary data by looking for dates.